boscoh/inmembrane/api.md

 One of the abstractions made in _inmembrane_ is to separate the main loop and the plugins so that _inmembrane_ can accommodate multiple workflows or 'protocols' (currently two protocols are implemented, one for Gram+ bacteria `gram_pos` and one for Gram- bacteria `gram_neg`).
 The choice of protocol is taken from the parameters file `inmembrane.config`.
 The relevant protocol is stored in a python module with the same name as the protocol in the `protocols` sub-directory.

+The protocol reads the `params` dictionary to figure out what plugins need to be executed, and then delegates to the plugin, which stores new properties in the `proteins` dictionary.

+Once all plugins have been successfully run, the protocol analyses the newly-annotated `proteins` dictionary and generates the final sub-cellular analysis.

 The protocol **must** implement five functions (these are called from within `inmembrane/__init__.py`):

-`get_annotations(params)` -- takes the params dictionary as input, returns a list of strings being the names of plugins to be run for this analysis (in hindsight, this function is poorly named and may be changed in the future to something like **plugins_to_run** ).
+`get_annotations(params)` -- takes the `params` dictionary as input, returns a list of strings being the names of plugins to be run for this analysis (in hindsight, this function is poorly named and may be changed in the future to something like `plugins_to_run`).

 `post_process_proteins(params, proteins)` -- takes the params dictionary and the `proteins` data structure and applies any additional business logic to label sequences based on the key-value pairs already added by the plugins (eg, if is_lipop: category = "LIPOPROTEIN(non-PSE)" ).